brunswickcomputing/racketmanager/readme.txt

 * BUGFIX: some small fixed to prevent notices in championship mode

 = 4.0.6 =
-* NEW: new shortcode [league id=ID] to display all contents of a league, i.e. standings, crosstable, matchlist and teamlist with fancy jQuery UI Tabs
+* NEW: new shortcode [league id=ID] to display all contents of a league, i.e. standings, crosstable, match-list and team-list with fancy jQuery UI Tabs
 * BUGFIX: several fixes for championship mode
 * UPDATE: updated some german translations for championship mode